Quivering on the horizon between the two sinking Suns of Gemorn Da, the rock tower of Shabbath Dak cast a mocking gaze over a vast plain of red sand.

 “They’re in the mountains too?
 I wish we could just nuke the shit out them.
 Preferably remotely, from the village.
 Then I wouldn’t even need to buy any armour let alone lug it across this hellhole.”

 As Arjuna sliced off the blue meat and placed it in his carry bag, IronSpleen scouted around the perimeter looking for herbs and insects and other items with which he could brew potions.
 He came across some scattered purple stones, which he collected, but nothing that he could use to any effect.
 Around him were only desert bracken, a thunder bear skull and the long shadows that never seemed to move or change in size.
 He wandered further down a bank to the edge of a dead pond.
 From there he could still hear the cracking of steel on bones – Arjuna would be cutting meat for at least another five minutes.
 Time alone will do him some good.
 There had never been any conflict between them before, especially on these types of jobs.
 Arjuna had always accepted that, as the stronger and more experienced member of the duo, he’d have to pull a little more weight in battle until they’d earned more gold and IronSpleen had gained mastery over the use of his magic.
-And they’d come far together on that rule; IronSpleen had done most of the trading to get them what they had of course, but it had really been Arjuna, experienced and wise in the matter of fighting, who had grinded a path for the both of them through that world.
+They’d come far together on that understanding.
+IronSpleen had done most of the trading to get them what they had of course, but it had really been Arjuna, experienced and wise in the matter of fighting, who had grinded a path for the both of them through that world.
 On that journey alone he’d taken down seven giant centipedes with only two stabs of his sword, felled a cave full of ice cobras with one of his gigantic hands while IronSpleen had darted to and fro like a dragonfly nipping at their ankles.
 But Arjuna was getting tired.
 It was plain to see.
-Even butchering seemed a chore for him now; if he had to absorb another bear attack it would most likely mean his end.
+Even butchering seemed a chore for him now; if he were forced absorb another bear attack he would probably call the mission off all together, and all their work would have been for nothing.

 “Their eyes!”
 Arjuna shouted.
 “You’ve got to shoot them in the eyes!”
 The first bear had recovered and was now circling them both.